 ECF staff and volunteers are working to match filament colors to the world’s most common skin tones as well as testing various materials with other qualities similar to human skin.
 The idea is to develop stretchy, grippy, durable, realistic-looking, safe, low-cost materials with which to either print or use over 3D-printed parts.

-The deployment of LimbForge, a web-based tool that gives prosthetists, fitters, technicians and care providers access to powerful design configuration tools that generate medical-grade modular, 3D printed prosthetics while collecting and aggregating patient data to inform both high level design development and specific patient health care decisions.
+LimbForge is a web-based tool that gives prosthetists, fitters, technicians and care providers access to powerful design configuration processes that generate medical-grade modular, 3D printed prosthetics.
+The tool now in beta testing also collects and aggregates patient data to inform both high level design development and specific patient health care decisions.

 The ECF Web Portal will serve as the central operations-focused web location and hub for all ECF knowledge, discussion, story-telling and resources in order to improve volunteer, partner and public access to ECF services.